How website speed enables online businesses to increase their revenue

 Eliminate redirects.

-Build a long-lasting website architecture
+Build a website architecture that will stand the test of time

 Breadcrumb navigation.